 It’s my opinion that in these distortions lies opportunity.
 The market has bifurcated with shares that lie outside the indexes (or with lower weightings) being left behind and not bid-up like the larger ETF constituents.
 Steve Bregman classified this bifurcated market as “the ETF Divide”.

 When the markets does have a pull back, there’s a risk that the momentum that drove stocks higher goes into reverse, creating a negative feedback loop.
 The overvalued stocks held within ETFs could fall significantly and the undervalued stocks that were left behind outperform.
 Active investors may once again have their day in the sun.

 Steven Bregman details the calculation of the PE Ratio for the NASDAQ.
 High PEs & -ve PEs are excluded from the calculation, then the calculation is performed using a ‘Weighting Harmonic mean’.
-This calculation is somewhat different to an average (or weighted average), instead it involves the summation of the reciprocals.
-Performing all these actions makes the PE come to at around 28 rather than 56 ( WTF! ).
+This post explains the process, essentially it is the earnings yields that must be averaged not PEs.

 Indices have been changed to lower the weightings of holdings in proportion to insider ownership.
 This ‘float adjusted’ weighting methodology improves the scalability of the ETF, though likely not the performance of the fund - given that stocks with high insider ownership are said to return up to 4% more per annum!

 As the insiders sell their shares, presumably as they’ve lost confidence in the company, the ETFs (a natural buyer) can step in and increase their weighting.
 This is precisely the opposite action any rational investor would take.